 ST. CATHERINE OF ALEXANDRIA CLERGY

 Priests, following the Rite of Ordination, seek to lead God’s People in Love, nourish them by the Word and strengthen them through the Sacraments.
-Currently, the parish is served by three religious priests, Rev. Arturo Mateo, MSC, Rev. Luis Alfonso Segura, MSC, and Rev. Ephraim Arciga, MSC; all live in the parish rectory.
+Currently, the parish is served by three religious priests, Rev. Arturo Mateo, MSC, Rev. Joseph Christy Yesudass Sunder Raj, MSC, and Rev. Ephraim Arciga, MSC; all live in the parish rectory.
 We also have two deacons serving the parish; Deacon John DeGano and Deacon Manuel Rivas.

 Rev. Arturo Mateo, MSC - Administrator

 Rev. Arturo (Art) Mateo comes from Guimba, Nueva Ecija.
 His first assignment as an MSC priest was at Chevalier School, Angeles City, Philippines.
 He has been organizing Glee Clubs in every place of assignment.
-He is presently the chaplain of a hospital at San Jose, California, USA.
+He worked as the chaplain of a hospital at San Jose, California, USA.
 Fr.
 Art is musically gifted and with great sense of humor.